OliverWisn/crawler_logging/README.md

 - The script works in the endless loop (in fact the script can hang after 1000 cycles due to recursion in some cases), so you have to stop it manually.
-- The end of url that is stored in the script must be written with the letters from the English alphabet.
+- The end of URL that is stored in the script must be written with the letters from the English alphabet.
 - If you use the script for a long time and use Wikipedia resources in this way, think about donation to Wikipedia.